-The US-China Music Institute of the Bard College Conservatory of Music announces its inaugural season of the China Now Music Festival, a series of orchestral concerts set to take place October 19–22 at The Richard B. Fisher Center for the Performing Arts at Bard College in Annandale-on-Hudson, New York, and at Lincoln Center's David Geffen Hall and Carnegie Hall's Stern Auditorium / Perelman Stage in New York City.
+The US-China Music Institute of the Bard College Conservatory of Music, in collaboration with the Central Conservatory of Music, Beijing, announces the inaugural season of the China Now Music Festival, a series of orchestral concerts set to take place October 19–22 at The Richard B. Fisher Center for the Performing Arts at Bard College in Annandale-on-Hudson, New York, and at Lincoln Center's David Geffen Hall and Carnegie Hall's Stern Auditorium / Perelman Stage in New York City.

 The festival is dedicated to promoting an understanding and appreciation of classical music from contemporary China through an annual series of concerts and academic activities.
 Each year the China Now Music Festival will explore a significant theme, beginning in 2018 with Facing the Past, Looking to the Future: Chinese Composers in the 21st Century.
 The concerts will be performed by Bard College's The Orchestra Now, conducted by Jindong Cai, artistic director of the festival and director of the US-China Music Institute.

 Friday, October 19, 8 p.m.

 Sosnoff Theater, Richard B. Fisher Center for the Performing Arts at Bard College, Bard College, Annandale-on-Hudson, NY.